Demas Nwoko: Architectural design

-This book has been produced to an exceptionally high quality, with plentiful photographs.
-The Architecture of Demas Nwoko is recommended for all architecture and African Studies collections.

 Stage design

 The success of Amos Tutuola's Palmwine Drinkard owes a little bit of credit to the effort of Nwoko.
 His inventive creations helped organise the choreography and direction of the play and brought to life the themes of Tutuola in every act of the play.
 His body of stage design and direction, which started at Ibadan includes Wole Soyinka's A Dance of the Forests, Bertholt Brecht's Der Kaukasische Kreidekreis (The Caucasian Chalk Circle), and the Mbari Theatre production of John Pepper Clark's The Masquerade.